colour-science/colour-science.org/output/posts/the-importance-of-terminology-and-srgb-uncertainty/index.rst

 What is sRGB?
 -------------

-Terminology in a given scientific domain is key to its understanding, this is especially true in colour science.
-Everybody knows what is colour but yet only a few can define it properly, in that regard, we often cite `Mark D. Fairchild <https://twitter.com/MDFairchild>`_:
+Terminology in a given scientific domain is key to its understanding, and this is especially true in colour science.
+Everybody knows what colour is but yet only a few can define it correctly, in this regard, we often cite `Mark D. Fairchild <https://twitter.com/MDFairchild>`_:

     *Why should it be particularly difficult to agree upon consistent